neondatabase/website/content/docs/manage/projects.md

 ### Reset the default compute size

 _Compute size_ is the number of Compute Units (CUs) assigned to a Neon compute endpoint.
 The number of CUs determines the processing capacity of the compute endpoint.
 One CU is equal to 1 vCPU with 4 GB of RAM.
-Currently, a Neon compute endpoint can have anywhere from .25 CUs to 7 CUs.
+Currently, a Neon compute endpoint can have anywhere from .25 CUs to 8 CUs.
 Larger compute sizes will be supported in a future release.

-For [Neon Free Tier](/docs/introduction/plans#free-tier) users, Neon sets your compute size to a static shared 1 vCPU, with 1 GB of RAM for each branch (max 10 branches).
+For [Neon Free Tier](/docs/introduction/plans#free-tier) users, Neon sets your compute size to a static shared .25 vCPU, with 1 GB of RAM for each branch (max 10 branches).

 Users on paid plans have the flexibility to choose a compute size for each branch's compute endpoint individually.
 By default, new branches inherit the compute endpoint size from your first branch (i.e., `main`).
 However, there may be times when you want to reset this default.
 For example, if you want to create a series of read-only replicas, where each replica typically requires less compute per branch.

 To reset the default compute size, go to **Project settings** > **Compute**.

-You can choose from two options:
+Using the slider, you can configure a fixed-size compute or enable autoscaling.

-- **Fixed Size:** Select a fixed compute size ranging from .25 CUs to 7 CUs.
+- **Fixed size:** Select a fixed compute size ranging from .25 CUs to 8 CUs.
 A fixed-size compute does not scale to meet workload demand.
-- **Autoscaling:** This option allows you to specify a minimum and maximum compute size.
+- **Autoscaling:** Specify a minimum and maximum compute size.
 Neon scales the compute size up and down within the selected compute size boundaries in response to the current load.
-Currently, the _Autoscaling_ feature supports a range of 1/4 (.25) CU to 7 CUs.
+Currently, the _Autoscaling_ feature supports a range of 1/4 (.25) CU to 8 CUs.
 The 1/4 CU and 1/2 CU settings are _shared compute_.
 For information about how Neon implements the _Autoscaling_ feature, see [Autoscaling](/docs/introduction/autoscaling).

 _Example: default minimum and maximum autoscale settings_